allaudin/blog/resume/index.md

 ## Where I excel?

-* Always looking for best possible solutions for given problems
+* Passion for solving complex problems
 * Constantly improving
 * Think out of the box, do not confined myself to one thing
 * Exploring and reading about technology